TufferDaze/RoR2_PoppyMod/README.md

 ## Issues
 `Other bugs can be tossed over to the GitHub page up top^`
 * Standing still during Steadfast Presence looks jank.
-* Iron Ambassador counts as a boss item, allowing you to print boss tier items with the Command artifact.

 ## TODO
 * Tweak for better network play.